+Long-term Short-term

+capital gains capital gains

+(period of (period of

+holding holding is 12

+exceeds 12 months or less)

+months)

-Long-term capital gains (period of holding exceeds 12 months) Short-term capital gains (period of holding is 12 months or less) Where securities are listed on recognised stock exchange and transaction of sales takes place on the stock exchange by FPI 10% 15% Other securities 10% 30%
+Where securities are listed on recognised stock exchange and transaction of 10% 15%

+sales takes place on the stock exchange by FPI

+Other securities 10% 30%

 The above-mentioned rates will be further increased by applicable surcharge and cess.
-FPI is also accorded a concessional rate of withholding on interest payments at 5% (plus applicable surcharge and cess) on certain debt instruments such as listed non-convertible debentures (NCDs) and long-term infrastructure bonds provided the rate of interest on the NCDs does not exceed 500 basis points over the SBI base rate and are issued before 1 July 2023.
-If the conditions mentioned under the IT Act are not met, withholding on interest payments would be at the rate of 20% (plus applicable surcharge and cess).
+FPI is also accorded a concessional rate of withholding on interest payments at 5 per cent (plus applicable surcharge and cess) on certain debt instruments such as listed non-convertible debentures (NCDs) and long-term infrastructure bonds provided the rate of interest on the NCDs does not exceed 500 basis points over the SBI base rate and are issued before 1 July 2023.
+If the conditions mentioned under the IT Act are not met, withholding on interest payments would be at the rate of 20 per cent (plus applicable surcharge and cess) or the applicable rate under the tax treaty (contingent upon furnishing a tax residency certificate), whichever is lower.